12 Best Wayback Machine Alternatives in 2026 (Free & Paid)

 "I need compliance-grade archives that hold up in court" Pagefreezer provides evidentiary-quality captures with chain-of-custody documentation.
 For budget-conscious teams, Stillio offers scheduled captures with organized storage.

 "I need to preserve interactive web content" Conifer records browsing sessions with full interactivity intact, capturing JavaScript-driven content that traditional archivers miss.
+Note that Conifer stopped accepting new accounts in December 2025; its successor Browsertrix is the actively maintained option.

 "I need SEO historical analysis" Ahrefs Page Inspect tracks content changes alongside backlink and ranking data, giving you the SEO context that general archivers don't provide.